 ![]() |

-Time for us to do some more travel, not knowing where we are going to stay as we are leaving some parts of our trip spontaneous.
-We arrived in a sleepy little German tourist town called Langenargen, as it was after the tourist season.
-There is a quaint little castle called the Schloss Montfort.
+It's time for us to travel some more, leaving certain aspects of our trip spontaneous.
+We arrived in a sleepy little German tourist town called Langenargen, just after the tourist season had ended.
+There is a quaint little castle here called Schloss Montfort.

-We tried to find a good rate for three nights as we needed to rest our tired heads.
-We arrived at Hotel Alder, a BOUTIQUE Hotel, here we found a quirky place to stay, where each room was decorated with KITSCH stuff and each room was a certain color theme!
-We stayed in the YELLOW room that looked out over the town and water view.
+We searched for a good rate for three nights, as we needed a place to rest our tired heads.
+We checked into Hotel Alder, a boutique hotel, where we found a quirky place to stay.
+Each room was decorated with kitschy items and had a specific color theme.
+We stayed in the yellow room, which offered a lovely view of the town and the water.

 Castel Hoenwerfen, Bavaria